antixenoinitiative/axiwiki/finding-thargoids.md

   - Only known locations of of AX Conflict Zones (see [below](/en/finding-thargoids#ax-conflict-zones-axczs))
 - #### **Witch Head Nebula**
 	- ~75ly around **Witch Head Sector IR-W C1-9**
+>   Be warned that Witch Head is currently full of performance- and gamebreaking issues in Odyssey.
+{.is-warning}

 ## AX Conflict Zones (AXCZs)